jimmisitepu88/sim5320/README.md

 # sim5320
-library Arduino for internet modul 3G, SIM5320E, only http function and https function,
-Support by mikroavr.com
+library Arduino for internet modul 3G, SIM5320E, only http function and https function(maybe will devolope), Support by mikroavr.com

 below example